Workshop – Uplift Models: Optimizing the Impact of Your Marketing

 Statisticians, business analysts, and market researchers who build predictive models for marketing and retention campaigns

 Response modeling is the wrong modeling!

 Whatever your response rate, what about those customers who would have purchased anyway without expending the cost of contact?
 If retention offers targeted by a churn model save some customers, what about the “casualties,” i.e., the customers who respond adversely to this contact but who would have stayed if left alone?
-Uplift modeling, a.k.a., net lift, incremental lift or true lift modeling, addresses these very issues.
+Uplift models (aka net lift models), incremental lift or true lift modeling, addresses these very issues.